oliviaschneider03/linear-regression-jupyter/README.md

 ## Tools and libraries used
 For R:
-ggplot2 - visualization plot for R
+ggplot2 - visualization plot for R;
 summary command - used to produce statistical analyses on the data we have input

 For Python:
-Pandas - used for working with panel data
+Pandas - used for working with panel data;
-Matplotlib - used for creating visualizations Scikit-learn - used as a machine learning library that allowed us to have linear regression model scipy - library with many mathematical equations matplotlib.scatter command (as well as other formatting commands)- makes a scatter plot and formats it model.score command - produce R squared value
+Matplotlib - used for creating visualizations; Scikit-learn - used as a machine learning library that allowed us to have linear regression model; scipy - library with many mathematical equations;
+matplotlib.scatter command (as well as other formatting commands)- makes a scatter plot and formats it;
+model.score command - produce R squared value

 ## Notes on results